Please note, nominations are now closed. We are pleased to announce our latest award winner below.

 - Be an active medicinal chemistry researcher, either in academia or industry, carrying out research that is within the scope of the journal

-- Be an independent researcher (this includes Research Associates or Fellows who run their own research group; PhD students and postdocs are not eligible)
+- Be an independent researcher (this includes team leaders in industry and Research Associates or Fellows who run their own research group; PhD students and postdocs are not eligible)

 - Be at an early stage of their independent career (this should typically be within 12 years of completing their PhD, but appropriate consideration will be given to those who have taken a career break, followed a different career path or work in systems where their time period to independence may vary).
 Please contact the Editorial Office if you have any queries